At its best, playing in online casinos is an entertaining, exciting, and profitable activity.

 Take a self-assessment test

-Some gambling support organizations and online casinos offer a self-assessment facility which allows you to determine whether a gambling problem is present, and how severe it may be.
+Some gambling support organizations and online casinos offer a self-assessment facility that allows you to determine whether a gambling problem is present, and how severe it may be.

 GamCare's self-assessment tool, for instance, walks you through 16 statements to determine your gambling risk level.